Jayne Smeulders CitWA

 Before joining West Australian Ballet in 1999, Jayne performed for four years with Nederlands Dans Theater II.
 She accompanied NDT on tours to most major theatres all over the world.
 During her time at NDT Jayne worked with many internationally acclaimed choreographers such as Jiří Kylián, Hans van Manen, Paul Lightfoot, Nacho Duato, Ohad Naharin, Lionel Hoche, Johan Inge and Gideon Obarzanek.

-During her time with West Australian Ballet Jayne has danced the roles of Kate in John Cranko’s The Taming of the Shrew with Stuttgart Ballet’s principal artist Filip Barankiewicz, Clara in Ivan Cavallari’s The Nutcracker and the title role in Giselle with guest Principal Artist Ivan Gil-Ortega.
+Jayne has danced the roles of Kate in John Cranko’s The Taming of the Shrew with Stuttgart Ballet’s principal artist Filip Barankiewicz, Clara in Ivan Cavallari’s The Nutcracker and the title role in Giselle with guest Principal Artist Ivan Gil-Ortega.
 Also in 2009, she was awarded the West Australian Citizen of the Year for her services to arts, culture and entertainment.
-In 2010 Jayne took a short break for the birth of her son Cooper and returned for company’s May season of to dance the role of Kitri in Lucette Aldous’ Don Quixoee and the Lilac Fairy in Marcia Haydées’ The Sleeping Beauty.
+In 2010 Jayne took a short break for the birth of her youngest child Cooper and returned for the company’s May season of to dance the role of Kitri in Lucette Aldous’ Don Quixote and the Lilac Fairy in Marcia Haydées’ The Sleeping Beauty.

 Other roles that have been a highlight are Tatiana in John Cranko’s Onegin, Lise in Marc Ribaud La Fille mal gardèe, Myrtha in Scanella/Desasalle’s Giselle, Stephan Page’s Mundajali, Uwe Scholz’s 7th Symphony, Glen Tetley’s Voluntaries and Stairway to Paradise Principle Lady in Balanchine’s Who Cares?